 - Data dispersed across many systems — Panoply integrates with dozens of data sources, so loading data is only a matter of selecting a data source, providing credentials and selecting a destination table.

 - Lack of historic information — Panoply makes it possible to ingest multiple layers of historic information into the data warehouse, and easily join or aggregate the data using on-the-fly queries and transformations.

 The primary benefit is shorter time to analysis.
-With an automated data warehouse, you can go from raw data to analysis in minutes or hours, instead of weeks to months.
+With a next-gen data warehouse, you can go from raw data to analysis in minutes or hours, instead of weeks to months.

 From Monolithic Data Warehouse to Agile Data Infrastructure

 Data warehouses have come a long way.
 The monolithic Enterprise Data Warehouse (EDW), which required a multi-million dollar project to setup, and allowed only very limited BI analysis on specific types of structured data, is soon to be a thing of the past.

 Today there are two quick, low cost ways to get from raw data to business insights:

 Data lake with an ELT strategy — does not allow the same critical business analysis as the EDW.
 But a data lake lets you do more with BI, extracting insights from enterprise data that was not previously accessible.